proseltd/Telepathy-Community/README.md

 ## Credits

 All tools created by Jordan Wildon (@jordanwildon).
-A special thanks goes to Alex Newhouse (@AlexBNewhouse) for his help with Telepathy v1.
+Special thanks go to [Giacomo Giallombardo](https://github.com/aaarghhh) for adding additional features and code refactoring, and Alex Newhouse (@AlexBNewhouse) for his help with Telepathy v1.

 Where possible, credit for the use of this tool in published research is desired, but not required.
-This can either come in the form of crediting the author, or crediting the tool (preferably with a link).
+This can either come in the form of crediting the author, or crediting Telepathy itself (preferably with a link).